 It also helps to remove anti-nutrients like lectins and phytic acid that are in grain, legumes and pseudo-grains.
 Above all, these anti-nutrients bind to minerals.
 This makes them indigestible, and they create inflammation in the gut.

-A pressure cooker uses much less energy than having multiple pots or pans on your stovetop.
+uses much less energy than having multiple pots or pans on your stovetop.
 The retention of pressurized heat and faster cooking times means a saving on your energy bills.

 Can pressure cookers explode?

 Did you inherit grandma’s old death trap from the 70s?
 These hissing gurgling cast aluminium pressure cookers had a reputation for blowing their top and coating your ceiling in boiling soup and stew.
 This also presented the potential for anyone within range to get badly scalded.

 They contain automatic pressure releases, locks and fail-safes.
 Therefore you get all of the many benefits of pressure cooking, and none of the old school risks.

 Pressure cooker disadvantages

 Even though there are many benefits to using a

 , they will never replace the need for more traditional cooking methods.
 There are pros and cons.

 Unlike a slow cooker or crockpot, a pressure cooker is not something you can leave while you go out for the day.